sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 acm-backup-blog-20210802182417   acm-backup-blog   Completed   2021-08-02 18:24:17 +0200 CEST   2021-08-02 18:24:57 +0200 CEST   0        56         2021-08-02 18:24:17 +0200 CEST   <none>
 ```

-At the end of the restore process, even without errors as in our case, we can verify the creation of the managed cluster namespace but no managed cluster registered.
+At the end of the restore process, even without errors as in our case, we can verify the creation of the managed cluster namespace but no managed cluster registered:

 ```shell
 $ oc get ns managed-one --show-labels=true